decodelabs/remnant/docs/meta/spec.md

 It sits at a low level in the dependency graph:

-- It has minimal dependencies (PHP 8.4+ only, optional Monarch integration).
+- It has minimal dependencies (optional Monarch integration).
 - It is safe to use from almost anywhere in the stack.
 - Higher-level packages (exception handlers, logging, debugging tools) use Remnant to:
   - format exception traces,